niclindh/UDS-WordPress-Child-Theme/README.md

 Feel free to skip this section if you don't care about why thing work the way things work.

-The reason for the added complexity is that in the Bootstrap framework UDS is based on, content lives in containers.
+The reason for the added complexity is that in [the Bootstrap framework](https://getbootstrap.com/) UDS is based on, content lives in containers.
 Every page has many containers that open and close.
 Think of them as little boxes that the content lives inside.

 On most sites the templates are written so content already has a container to live in, meaning the web producer doesn't have to worry about it.

 However, the setup of UDS requires opening and closing containers inside the content area as different kinds of content live in different-width containers.
-For example, body text only runs to half-width on desktop-size widths in order to maximize legibility, but images fill the content area and testimonials go to 8/12s of the width of the content area.
+For example, body text only runs to half-width on desktop-size page widths in order to maximize legibility, but images fill the content area and testimonials go to 8/12s of the width of the content area.

 One of the jobs of the containers is to provide margins, so if you don't wrap content inside a container, it will go full-bleed.
 Which might be what you want, but usually isn't.